Skip to content

 Click to see the solution.

-We'll use the default version of the programming environment (23.09 at the moment of the course in May 2024), but in case you want to use a particular version, e.g., the 22.12 version, and want to be very sure that all modules are loaded correctly from the start you could consider using
+We'll use the default version of the programming environment (24.03 at the moment of the last update of this page in November 2024), but in case you want to use a particular version, e.g., the 23.12 version, and want to be very sure that all modules are loaded correctly from the start you could consider using

 So note that we do twice the same command as the first iteration does not always succeed to reload all modules in the correct version.
 Do not combine both lines into a single module load statement as that would again trigger the bug that prevents all modules to be reloaded in the first iteration.